Ideas to Action

 Most Heinz College master’s students are required to complete a 10-week, full-time internship during the summer between the first and second years.
-Students in MSPPM: PITTSBURGH, DATA ANALYTICS, and GLOBAL all complete required internships; WASHINGTON, D.C. students complete a summer internship as well as an apprenticeship during their second years; FAST TRACK students are not required to complete an internship, however many opt to do so.
+Students in MSPPM: PITTSBURGH, DATA ANALYTICS, and GLOBAL all complete required internships; WASHINGTON, D.C. students complete a summer internship as well as a Heinz Policy Fellowship during their second year; FAST TRACK students are not required to complete an internship, however many opt to do so.

-Internships present students with the chance to apply what they’ve learned in their first year to real-life situations, gain exposure to their future field, build their resume, and make lasting professional contacts.
+Internships present you with the chance to apply what you’ve learned in your first year to real-life situations, gain exposure to your future field, build your résumé, and make lasting professional contacts.

 - Allegheny County Department of Human Services